liam-sbhoo/TabDPT-inference/README.md

 ## Overview

 TabDPT uses retrieval and self-supervised learning to remove constraints on dataset size and to enable effective generalization from training on real data.
-We find that this approach outperforms existing open-source ICL training approaches, along with other deep learning and tree-based models:
+We find this to be competitive with existing ICL training approaches, and outperform other deep learning and tree-based models:

 <table align="center">
 	<colgroup>